Tools4everBV/HelloID-Conn-Prov-Source-NedapOns-Rooster-Readme/README.md

  Each shift assignment of an employee results in a contract where the field "T4eType" has the value "NedapShiftAssignment".
  Each planned visit of an employee results in a contract where the field "T4eType" has the value "NedapPlannedVisit"

- ShiftsAssignments for each employee are collected, for startdates of  Yesterday, today and tomorrow only.
+ ShiftsAssignments for each employee are collected, for startdates as specified in de configuration.
  Planned visits are also collected for the period containing Yesterday, today and tomorrow.

- Warning: Collecting planned visits can take a considerable time, wich may exceed allowed HelloID limits for larger numbers of emloyees.
+ Warning: Collecting planned visits can take a considerable time, as there is one call per user required, wich may exceed allowed HelloID limits for larger numbers of emloyees.

+ Warning: Collecting Shift assignments may take a considerable time if the "total number of days collected" is large, as it requires a separate Api call for each hour in the period.
+Default setting is therefore 3 days.

 ## Getting help